- ABMS Certification:

 - Pulmonary & Respiratory Care

 - Assistant Professor

-Originally from Pennsylvania, he completed his undergraduate work at Emory University where he studied health economics and played rugby.
-Thereafter, he returned back to Pennsylvania for medical school at the University of Pittsburgh where he met his wife (also a UVA physician).
-He then returned to Emory University where he completed his internal medicine residency & chief residency at Grady Memorial Hospital.
-Afterwards, he served for two years in the Indian Health Service at Tuba City Regional Hospital in Arizona, where he learned to shoot archery and spent many nights in a tent with his family.
-He then completed his fellowship in pulmonary and critical care medicine at Yale University in 2017.
-Dr. Harris has been at UVA since 2017.
+Dr. Harris completed his undergraduate work, while playing rugby at Emory University.
+He completed medical school at the University of Pittsburgh and returned to Emory University for his internal medicine residency & chief residency.
+Afterwards, he served for two years in the Indian Health Service at Tuba City Regional Hospital in Arizona.
+Then completed his fellowship in pulmonary and critical care medicine at Yale University in 2017.
+Immediately afterwards, Dr. Harris has been with UVA.